dandalpiaz/flask-linux-guide/README.md

 exit;
 ```

-Add a configuration variable for the database to the `.env` file:
+Add a configuration variable for the database to the `.env` file, for example, if you're using the pymysql package/library:

 ```
 DATABASE_URL=mysql+pymysql://appname:password-here@localhost:3306/appname